Let's Get Acquainted

 One thing I’ve learned about portrait photography is this: everything I create will outlive me, and it will bring a lifetime of value to every single person that I created it for.

 “In a world where we have tried it all, underwater portrait photography offers a fresh take on the traditional form.
 Instead of hanging artwork in which we have no emotional investment, Liz’s pieces allow you to shed yourself of the daily grind and become an artist’s muse, if even for one day.”

 ―In Noosa magazine

 my invitation to you

 Fuelled by a love of art and portraiture, I’m here to help you step out of your comfort zone by taking you on an incredible underwater adventure.
-The most beautiful, the most personal piece of art you will ever own begins with the simple act of getting in touch.
+The most beautiful and most personal artworks you will ever own begin with the simple act of getting in touch.